 The French island of St Barth’s, a luxury vacation destination, or St Barthélemy to give it its proper name, has long held the reputation for being the Caribbean’s most expensive and elite island.
 If you want to bump into millionaires and celebrities, St Barth’s is the adult sandbox where they go to play.
 But what is the fuss about this island, and is it worth paying a visit to enjoy a luxury vacation?

 In short: yes.

-The capital city of Gustavia is picture perfect, with designer shops and elegant restaurants, all overlooking a yacht-crowded harbor.
-At the other end of the island is an exclusive strip of boutiques and beach bars which is often favorably compared to St Tropez.
+The capital city of Gustavia is picture perfect, with designer shops and elegant restaurants, all overlooking a yacht-crowded harbour.
+At the other end of the island is an exclusive strip of boutiques and beach bars which is often favourably compared to St Tropez.

 All across the island, you’ll find welcoming, exclusive places to visit that are sure to earn a place in your heart.

 Whether you’re looking for stunning white-sand beaches – of which there are over 15 to choose from – or to enjoy the French charm of the cities, it’s not hard to see why people fall in love with this stunning island.

 In fact, there’s some disagreement from experts on how many beaches there technically are in St Barth’s.
 Thanks to the stunning and irregular coastline, there are scores of lagoons and calm little inlets, and many golden sand beaches.
 As you might expect, not all of the beaches are created equal – and many have limited public access as they are located behind private property.
 Yet by law in St Barth’s, all beaches are public.